EricLiu27/JS-AUG2023/js5_fulllstack/readme.md

 3. DO NOT use any AI tools (like chatGPT, VS code extentions github CoPilot/TabNine)

 ## Asking for help
-1. Ask for help in discord channel (ping Heidi, Christian)
+1. Ask for help in discord channel (ping Heidi, Ronnie)

 ## Getting Graded
 1. Have your red belt features graded first